bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 Anyway, all this time that the Obelisk had been on the dockside at Bombay harbour, workmen in the same harbour had been finishing off the construction of a new brig for the Royal Navy, the HMS _Jumna_;[^48] it was this ship that was to transport Layard’s artefacts to London.[^49]

+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/22_jumna.jpg" caption="HMS _Jumna_, the Royal Navy brig that carried the Black Obelisk to London" %}

 From Bombay, ships would sail to London by first sailing around the bottom of the Indian subcontinent and up the other side, picking up goods from port cities like Calcutta (now Kolkata).
 From there it would sail south down India’s eastern shore for Ceylon, modern Sri Lanka.
 Off the Sri Lankan coast the ships would pick up the trade winds that would blow them down past Madagascar, and around Africa’s southern tip at the Cape of Good Hope.
 From there the ship would sail north through the Atlantic around Western Africa, past Spain, eventually reaching Chatham Docks, just east of London in the Thames Estuary.

+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/23_jumna_planned_route.jpg" caption="The route in the Age of Sail from Bombay, via Calcutta, to London.
+Map is from A. Fullarton, 'British Empire Throughout the World Exhibited In One View', in The Royal Illustrated Atlas Of Modern Geography (1872), 23. ([Source](https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~231~20040:British-Empire-Throughout-the-World))" %}

 But, the HMS Jumna’s maiden voyage would not be so idyllic.
 In fact, the ship’s story begins and ends in disaster.
 We’ll get into its disastrous maiden voyage carrying the obelisk in a minute, but it’s worth knowing about the ships’ poignant end.